watson-developer-cloud/assistant-web-chat-service-desk-starter/src/flex/webChat/README.md

 # Twilio Flex integration example

-This is a functioning service desk integration between Watson Assistant and the Twilio Flex contact center.
+This is a functioning service desk integration between watsonx Assistant and the Twilio Flex contact center.

 **Important:**  This is a reference implementation that provides an example of a fully functional integration.
 Make any necessary changes and perform robust testing before deploying this integration in production.